JoseCalucag/Election/README.md

 ## Project Overview

-I was tasked by the Colorado Board of Elections committee to complete an election audit of a recent local congressional election.
+I was tasked to complete an audit of a recent local congressional election taken in Colorado.
 With the collected data, they wanted certain data points to be reported:

  1) Determine the total number of votes casted.
  2) Create a list of candidates who received votes.